 - Agents who can sell homes very quickly

-Homelight is nationwide but if you live in a smaller market or a more rural area, you might find it difficult to use the service.
-While it has plans to keep expanding, their services may not be available.
+While Homelight claims to have nationwide coverage, if you live in a small town or a more rural area, you might find it difficult to use the service.

 While the company is undoubtedly investing time and energy into expanding its agent network, options may be limited (or nonexistent) depending on where you’re located.

 It’s also worth noting that while Homelight’s data-driven approach is impressive, it doesn’t guarantee an optimal outcome — or necessarily tell you the full story about the agents it recommends for you.

 For example, the website’s analytics engine is primarily focused on sales volume — while you can easily get a clear picture of their sales-to-listing ratio, it doesn’t provide insights into other key qualities like trustworthiness, personality, dedication, etc.

 On paper, it might seem like a high-performing agent is a good match, but in practice, they don’t provide the level or quality of service you’re looking for — or simply rub you the wrong way.